azMantas/bicepCloud-webApp/content/azureModules/storage/storageAccounts.md

 `minimumTlsVersion` This property specifies the minimum supported version of the Transport Layer Security (TLS) protocol for your Azure Storage Account.
 TLS is a cryptographic protocol that provides secure communication between clients and servers over a network.
 It is widely used to secure web traffic, and in the case of Azure Storage Accounts, it secures communication between clients and the storage service.

 Setting a minimum TLS version helps ensure that only clients using a specific version or higher of TLS can access the storage account.
 This is important because older versions of TLS have known vulnerabilities and are considered less secure.
 By enforcing a higher minimum TLS version, you can protect your storage account from potential attacks that exploit these vulnerabilities.

-The minimumTlsVersion property accepts the following values:

- - TLS1_0
- - TLS1_1
- - TLS1_2

 For example, setting minimumTlsVersion to 'TLS1_2' in your storage account configuration ensures that only clients using TLS 1.2 or higher can access the storage account.
 This helps protect your storage account from potential attacks that target older, less secure versions of TLS.